Itvisors/mendix-DataTables/README.md

 - _Use infinite scroll_ - Use infinite scroll rather than the default paging buttons.
 Set nowrap on the table class!
 - _Horizontal scrolling_ - When true, horizontal scrolling is used.
 Set nowrap on the table class!
 - _Vertical scrolling_ - Optional, any CSS unit, default 200px.
 When specified, vertical scrolling is used and height of the rows is constrained to the specified height
 - _State save name_ - Optional.
 When specified, grid layout state is saved to and loaded from browser local storage using the specied name.
 Make sure this name is unique across your application!
+It is also advisable to put your project name first in each statesaving name, to prevent issues where multiple apps have an order overview grid.

 #### Column visibility